BlubParadox/BlubParadox/README.md

-I'm BlubParadox, I code sometimes.
-I also edit photos, videos, and dabble a little in music making.
+I'm Paradox, I used to code sometimes.
+I still edit photos but videos and music making have become hobbies of the past.

-unfortunately, i'm shit at all 3 of those things, but you'll see my work pop up from time to time.
+I now spend a lot of my time playing MTG, and working on personal projects, very few of which will ever make it to this page.

-I used to spend most of my time on FNF modding when i wasn't at work or playing video games, so look around, snoop through my code, and watch it all go to shit when something updates.
+This profile will probably only still exist as a reminder of when I used to help in small parts of the FNF Modding Sphere, and to this day i'm still fighting for the right to use a Guitar Hero controller in the game, and not just specific engines.